Windmill Cottage: History

 The house was built around 1790.
 Poet Henry Wadsworth Longfellow bought the cottage in 1866 for his friend, historian George Washington Greene, and had a circa–1818 windmill moved to the site in 1870 and attached to the cottage.
 The site was added to the National Register of Historic Places in 1973.
+By the 1980s, the Windmill Cottage fallen into a state of disrepair.
+In 1989, Ann and James Millard purchased the Windmill Cottage from the Ladd family and undertook an extensive renovation of the property.
+The Millard family lived in the home until selling it in 2022.

 Longfellow first met Greene while traveling from Toulon to Pisa.
 Greene had moved to Italy for his health and the two bonded over a common interest in Italian language, antiquities, and contemporary art.
 It was Greene who first introduced Longfellow to the Italian poet Dante Alighieri.
 In the 1860s, Greene was one of the members of the "Dante Club", a group of scholars who assisted Longfellow in his translation of Divine Comedy.

 The windmill allegedly inspired Longfellow's poem, "The Windmill."
 About ten years after it was attached to the home, Longfellow sent Greene a copy of the poem and, in a letter dated April 18, 1880, speculated "I think this is the first ever poem on the subject."
 It was published in The Youth's Companion issue for May 27, 1880, edited by Hezekiah Butterworth.